yaolu-zjut/awesome-lightweight-automatic-modulation-recognition/README.md

 - Channel pruning method for signal modulation recognition deep learning models, IEEE TCCN 2023
 - LightAMC: Lightweight Automatic Modulation Classification via Deep Learning and Compressive Sensing, IEEE TVT 2020
 - An efficient specific emitter identification method based on complex-valued neural networks and network compression, IEEE Journal on Selected Areas in Communications 2021
-- An improved neural network pruning technology for automatic modulation classification in edge devices, IEEE TVT, 2020
+- An improved neural network pruning technology for automatic modulation classification in edge devices, IEEE TVT 2020
 - A Pruning Neural Network for Automatic Modulation Classification, International Conference on Dependable Systems and Their Applications 2021
-- A Pruning Method Combined with Resilient Training to Improve the Adversarial Robustness of Automatic Modulation Classification Models, Mobile Networks and Applications, 2024
+- A Pruning Method Combined with Resilient Training to Improve the Adversarial Robustness of Automatic Modulation Classification Models, Mobile Networks and Applications 2024

 ### Layer Pruning